dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:50-55,59-61 %}

-Running the application now, should display the `Banner.ts` by default but also enable routing to the other widgets using the `/#directory` and `/#new-widget` routes.
+Running the application now should display the `Banner.ts` by default, but also enable routing to the other widgets using the `/#directory` and `/#new-widget` routes.

 Next, we will add a side menu with links for the created outlets.